invictus-integration/docs-ifa/dashboard/alerting.md

 ## Delete Alert Rule

 To Delete a rule, start by editing a rule.
-Once the modal opens go to the "**Alerting**" tab
+Once the modal opens go to the "**Alerting**" tab.

 ![alerting](../images/dashboard/alerting1.JPG)

-As soon as the Edit Flow modal pop up opens, go to the "**Alerting**" tab
+As soon as the Edit Flow modal pop up opens, go to the "**Alerting**" tab.

 ![alerting](../images/dashboard/alerting5.JPG)